TechHutTV/homelab/storage/README.md

 (not currently working)

 #### Disable Enterprise Repositories
-1. Node > Repositories.
-Disable the enterprise repositories.
+1. Navigate to _Node > Repositories_ Disable the enterprise repositories.
 2. Now click Add and enable the no subscription repository.
-Finally, go Updates > Refresh.
+Finally, go _Updates > Refresh_.
-3. Upgrade your system.
+3. Upgrade your system by clicking _Upgrade_ above the repository setting page.

 #### Delete local-lvm and Resize local (fresh install)
-**Notice: This assumes a fresh installation without advanced storage settings during the installation.** See this [issue](https://github.com/TechHutTV/homelab/issues/19).
+⚠️ Notice: This assumes a fresh installation without advanced storage settings during the installation.** See this [issue](https://github.com/TechHutTV/homelab/issues/19). ⚠️

 My boot drive is small and I run all my containers and virtual machine disks on a seperate storage pool.
 So the lvm paritiion is not nessesary for me and goes unused.
 If you're running everything off the same boot drive for fast storage skips this.
-Also you should check out this [video](https://www.youtube.com/watch?v=czQuRgoBrmM).
+Also you should check out this [video](https://www.youtube.com/watch?v=czQuRgoBrmM) to learn more about LVM before doing anything.
-1. Delete local-lvm manually from web interface.
+1. Delete local-lvm manually from web interface under _Datacenter > Storage_.
-2. Run the following commands
+2. Run the following commands within _Node > Shell_.
 ```
 lvremove /dev/pve/data
 lvresize -l +100%FREE /dev/pve/root